lockevod/Karoo-KActions/README.md

 ## Notifications Configuration

 KActions can send automatic messages when you start/stop your ride.
+You need to have connected your Karoo with the mobile app (Karoo 3) or have a data connection (Karoo 2).

 You need to configure basic information in Conf.
 Tab:

 1. **Configure notification options**:
    - Enable or disable notifications for different events: start, end of the ride.